-In this article we will discuss how to analyse the results in KeyWI.
-In KeyWI, there is an Analytics section where you can see the performance of your website.
+In this article we will explain how to analyse your SEO performance in KeyWI.
+In the KeyWI app there is an Analytics section where you can see the performance of your website.
 But what kind of statistics are you looking at?
 And why are these insights important for your organisation?
 By discussing the topics below you will get answers to these questions:

 The advantages of a single point of truth are: